Indigosoft/ngx-can-activate-app/projects/ngx-can-activate-app/README.md

 ```

-## 2. Create pre-activation component
+## 2. Create component

-The component will be displayed before the application is activated
+It will be displayed until your application has finished activating.

 ```typescript
 import { NgxCanActivateApp } from 'ngx-can-activate-app';